rborden-appsec/yawast/docs/installation.md

 docker pull adamcaudill/yawast && docker run --rm -it adamcaudill/yawast scan <url> ...
 ```

 If you would like to capture the JSON output via the `--output=` option, you will need to use a slightly different command.
-The following example is for macOS, Linux, etc., for Windows, you will need to modify the command.
+The following example is for macOS, Linux, etc.; for Windows, you will need to modify the command.
 The following mounts the current directory to the Docker image, so that it can write the JSON file:

 ```
 $ docker pull adamcaudill/yawast && docker run -v `pwd`/:/data/output/ --rm -it adamcaudill/yawast scan <url> --output=./output/